jez/blog/_posts/2023-04-23-intro-elim.md

 build up what's allowed, offering syntactic conveniences for commonly-defined operations.

 [^go-rust-contrast]:
-  {-} It's even worse in Go, where there's nothing you can do to turn this "everything can be zero-initialized" behavior off.\
+    {^-} It's even worse in Go, where there's nothing you can do to turn this "everything can be zero-initialized" behavior off.
-  \

     By contrast, Rust allows writing `#[derive(Default)]` above a struct to opt into zero-initialization.

 ### Too many common methods